MicrosoftDocs/win32/desktop-src/VSS/in-box-vss-writers.md

 ---
-Description: 'The Windows operating system includes a set of VSS writers that are responsible for enumerating the data that is required by various Windows features.
-These are referred to as &\#0034;in-box&\#0034; writers.' ms.assetid: 'e20a303d-9440-42be-b383-85f6fad89157'
+Description: The Windows operating system includes a set of VSS writers that are responsible for enumerating the data that is required by various Windows features.
+These are referred to as &\#0034;in-box&\#0034; writers. ms.assetid: e20a303d-9440-42be-b383-85f6fad89157
-title: 'In-Box VSS Writers'
+title: In-Box VSS Writers
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # In-Box VSS Writers